Abstract

 RNA Extraction, Library Preparation, and Sequencing

-We extracted the S. araneus hypothalamus and olfactory bulb using the same methods described for the cortex and hippocampus in previous work (12).
+We extracted the S. araneus hypothalamus RNA using a modified Qiagen Micro RNAeasy protocol used for small mammalian sensory tissues (139).
 These extractions reduce degradation due to heat and improve RIN from standard Qiagen Micro RNAeasy protocols by disrupting tissue on dry ice using glass, instead of plastic, mortar and pestles.
-A full list of changes to the Qiagen Micro RNAeasy protocol can be found in our previous manuscript (12).
 RNA was sent to Azenta Life Sciences for quality control (nanodrop and RNA ScreenTape), library preparation, and sequencing.
 Hypothalamus libraries were prepared with poly-A selection and sequenced for approximately 15-25 million reads per sample in 150bp PE reads.

 RNA Quantification, Normalization, and Orthology

-Adapter sequences were trimmed from the raw reads using the default parameters of fastp (173), which is able to autodetect adapters regardless of different library preparations across species.
+Adapter sequences were trimmed from the raw reads using the default parameters of fastp (141), which is able to autodetect adapters regardless of different library preparations across species.
 This program also corrected and pruned low quality bases and reads using a sliding window approach.
-Processed reads were aligned and quantified with Kallisto 0.46.2 (174), which probabilistically estimates gene counts through pseudo-alignment to each species-specific genome assembly.
+Processed reads were aligned and quantified with Kallisto 0.46.2 (142), which probabilistically estimates gene counts through pseudo-alignment to each species-specific genome assembly.
 Samples were removed from the data set if mapping rate was below 30%, indicating either poor sequencing or low assembly quality.
 Additionally, novel shrew hypothalamus sequences were compared against previously published shrew region data to verify tissue type.
 Gene counts for all species were then normalized for total library size into Transcripts Per Million (TPM).
-Orthologous genes between species were inferred with OrthoFinder (175) using default parameters, retaining only single-copy orthologs identified across all species.
+Orthologous genes between species were inferred with OrthoFinder (143) using default parameters, retaining only single-copy orthologs identified across all species (n=6,496 single-copy orthologs).
 Visualizations of the frequency distribution of the orthologous (oTPMs; Supplemental Figure 1) were used to identify outlier species.
+For example, Papio anubis was removed from this experiment because of its extremely low mapping percentage (mean 16.75%; range 9.5%-23.7%), which had a large effect on the oTPM distribution.

 Branch-shift Changes in Expression